Seven-Streams/Model_Checking/README.md

 ### Check the persistence

 We used an on-the-fly algorithm to check the persistence, which is consisted of two layers of DFS.

-### Check the state

-We check all the reachable states in the product system corresponding to the transition system, and output whether it's true or false.